axibase/atsd/rule-engine/derived.md

 ## Overview

-Derived command actions store new calculated metrics in the database by creating and processing custom commands defined using the [Network API](../api/network/README.md#network-api) syntax.
+The Derived command action stores new calculated metrics in the database by processing custom commands defined using the [Network API](../api/network/README.md#network-api) syntax.

 ## Command Template

-When configuring a command action, you need to specify a template consisting of command name, command fields and command values.
+To configure a command action, specify a command template consisting of command name, command fields and command values.

 ### Supported commands